Black friday Up to 3 extra licenses FOR FREE + Special offer for TI LOOKUP Get it now

 What is Lynx malware?

-Lynx is Ransomware-as-a-Service (RaaS) with both single and double extortion strategies.
+Lynx is a ransomware-as-a-Service (RaaS) with both single and double extortion strategies.
 It can encrypt files and exfiltrate sensitive data with the threat of further publishing it unless a ransom is paid.
 Files are encrypted with a ‘.lynx’ extension, backup files like shadow copies get deleted to prevent recovery.

 Presumably descendant of INC ransomware (is based on its sold source code), it emerged in July, 2024.